mixpanel/docs/pages/docs/analysis/advanced/other-advanced-features.md

         ![/12834113971348](/12834113971348.png)

-    - **How do I get not contains or not equal to?**
+    - **How do I get "not contains" or "not equal to"?**

-        These will auto-generate under (remaining values).
+        These values will auto-generate under (remaining values).
 So just select what should be included

-        For example — In the below (remaining values) is not equal to US or India
+        For example — the (remaining values) below is not equal to US or India

         ![/12834082079380](/12834082079380.png)